 Final taxable profit 17,400

-A commercial undertaking generates a profit of EUR 50,000 in 2020.
-The entrepreneur has invested EUR 2,000 in securities granted tax concessions in 2020.
+A commercial operation generates a profit of EUR 50,000 in 2022.
+The entrepreneur has invested EUR 2,000 in securities granted tax concessions in 2022.

-The tax-free allowance amounts to EUR 5,900; it is composed of the basic tax-free allowance and the investment-based tax-free allowance covered by investments (EUR 2,000).
-Hence the taxable profit is reduced by EUR 5,900 in 2020.
+The tax-free allowance amounts to EUR 6,500; it is composed of the basic tax-free allowance and the investment-based tax-free allowance covered by investments (EUR 2,000).
+The maximum investment-related tax-free allowance would have been EUR 2,600 (13% of EUR 20,000).
+Hence the taxable profit is reduced by EUR 6,500 in 2022.

 If investments are made in years of losses, there is no entitlement to any tax benefit in the form of the tax-free allowance.